repinvv/TestingContext/README.md

 This way all the pairs of tax and coverage with matching id's will be found.
 However, if you use this filter on the tree structure, a tax will be valid if it's id is equal to id of the first coverage.

 # Comparing two collections
 Tree structure, allows to define a filter that uses 2 collections.
-It can't happen in the chain, because for every collection out there is only a singular parent, and a singular parent of parent, there is no other collection at resolution time.
+It can't happen in the chain, because for every collection there is only a singular parent, and a singular parent of parent, there is no other collection that can be reached.
 The example of comparing 2 collections
 ```Cucumber
   And average payment per person in coverages B, specified in taxes B is over 10$